oddlyspaced/advcpmv-compiled/README.md

-Compiled binaries of cp and mv with progress patch for convinience.
+Compiled binaries of cp and mv with progress patch for convenience.

 Source :
 https://github.com/jarun/advcpmv